Vivendi Games: Havas/Vivendi

 On November 20, 1998, French media company Havas (acquired by Vivendi earlier that year) announced that it would acquire Cendant Software for in cash, with up to an additional contingent on its performance.
 Subsequently, the division was renamed Havas Interactive.

 On May 16, 2001, Havas Interactive was renamed Vivendi Universal Interactive Publishing, after Havas itself became Vivendi Universal Publishing months prior.
 The new name was likely due to the merger between Universal and Vivendi; the company also received ownership of properties from Universal Interactive Studios.
 Under the new name, the company was split into two parts: Vivendi Universal Interactive Publishing North America and Vivendi Universal Interactive Publishing International, both of which took responsibility for their respective publishing regions.
 On November 13, 2001, both parts were streamlined under the name Vivendi Universal Games.
 This new company was placed directly under Vivendi Universal after Vivendi Universal Publishing was sold off.

 When Vivendi Universal sold all of its media operations to General Electric in October 2003, Vivendi Universal still held on to Vivendi Universal Games.
-On March 3, 2006, with the sale completed, Vivendi Universal announced they would be dropping the "Universal" part of their name.
+On March 3, 2006, with the sale completed, Vivendi Universal announced it would be dropping the "Universal" part of its name.
 The same day, the company opened a mobile games division known as Vivendi Universal Games Mobile.

 Merger with Activision

 In December 2007, American publisher Activision announced a proposed merger deal with Vivendi Games that would create a new holding company named Activision Blizzard.
 The deal was approved by Activision's shareholders on July 8, 2008, and the merger was finalized on July 10, creating Activision Blizzard while dissolving Vivendi Games.
-Bruce Hack, who served as chief executive officer of Vivendi Games, became vice-chairman and chief corporate officer of the new company.
+Bruce Hack, who was chief executive officer of Vivendi Games, became vice-chairman and chief corporate officer of the new company.
 Many of Vivendi Games' properties were later dropped by Activision, citing that they would not make for a good fit for the company's long-term strategy.